michael-sumner/go-make-things/content/articles/2021/2021-04-21-challenges-and-limitations-with-advanced-selectors-and-the-queryselectorall-method.md

 1. The parent element has a unique selector, and
 2. You want to filter child elements based on a CSS selector.

-If the parent element doesn't have a unique selector (as in, no ID), you can use the `:scope` pseudo-class.
+If the parent element doesn't have a unique selector (as in, no ID), you can use the `:scope` pseudo-class (thanks to read Stefan for sharing this one with me!).

 Here, `:scope` refers to the `sandwiches` element.